 2. I’ll have to call on my family and friends

 Maybe you think you’ll have to pursue your family and friends as potential clients in order to get started.
-And, indeed, many new financial planners do just that—sometimes with the strong encouragement of their new employers.
+And, indeed, many new financial professionals do just that—sometimes with the strong encouragement of their new employers.
 But calling on your friends and family is never a requirement, and if a company tries to tell you otherwise, you can always work for somebody else.
 There are hundreds, yes, hundreds, of ways to develop a market and find clients.
 You just need to get creative and find one method that works for you.

 No, there aren’t.